 4. Medical Condition

-You have shown proof from a licensed medical doctor/clinical psychologist that you should take a reduced course load or refrain from taking courses during the current term.
+You have shown proof from a licensed medical doctor, psychiatrist, doctor of osteopathy, licensed psychologist, or clinical psychologist that you should take a reduced course load or refrain from taking courses during the current term.
 You cannot accumulate more than 12 months of Reduced Course Load exemption for this reason per academic program.